The Incredibly True Adventure of Two Girls in Love: Plot

 Randy Dean is a 17-year-old student in her final year with poor grades, only one friend—Frank, a gay Latino—secret cigarette and marijuana habits, and a cashier's job at a gas station with fellow worker Regina.
 Shunned by other students for her tomboyish personality and appearance, she spends most of her free time either by herself or in illicit meetings with her romantic partner Wendy, a married woman who drops by the gas station when it pleases her, even though Randy knows they are in a dead-end relationship.
-Randy lives with her lesbian aunt Rebecca and her girlfriend Vicky, as well as Rebecca's ex-girlfriend Lena, who has no place to stay and is living with them until she finds somewhere else she can go to.
+Her mother having abandoned her to devote her life to the anti-abortion movement, Randy lives with her lesbian aunt Rebecca and her girlfriend Vicky, as well as Rebecca's ex-girlfriend Lena, who has no place to stay and is living with them until she finds somewhere else she can go to.

 One day Evie Roy stops in a pristine Range Rover, unsure if her tires need air.
 Randy recognizes her from school and talks to her for the first time.
 Evie is an only child living with her well-off, cultured mother, Evelyn, who has a difficult relationship with her remarried husband.
 Randy and Evie start passing notes in school and hanging out with each other, although Evie does not reveal this to her cliquish friends.
 During this time, Randy is approached by Wendy's jealous husband Ali at the gas station, who grabs Randy and warns her to stay away from his wife.
 Randy spends much of her time with Evie hanging out in meadows, trading music (opera and Mozart from Evie, punk rock from Randy) and talking.
 When Wendy next visits her, Randy rejects her, telling her she has a new girlfriend, Evie.

 Evie breaks up with her boyfriend Hayjay after he complains of her distant attitude towards him.
 Later, apparently on a spur of the moment, she lends Randy a copy of Walt Whitman’s Leaves of Grass, which Randy starts to devour.
 Inviting Evie to her family’s small house for dinner one evening, Randy reveals to her that she has lived with Rebecca and Vicky since Randy's devoutly religious mother abandoned her to devote all her time to an Operation Rescue-like group.
 On the front steps of Rebecca's house, they kiss for the first time.
 Evie records it in her diary later, apparently wondering what it all means.